jakubkratina/larachartie/README.md

 ## Usage

-You can create folder for you definitios, for example `app\Charts\DataTable`.
+You can create a folder for you definitions, for example `app\Charts\DataTable`.

-In this folder you can put your files, which have to implemens `JK\LaraChartie\Contracts\Source` contract.
+In this folder you can put your files, which have to implements `JK\LaraChartie\Contracts\Source` contract.

 ```php
 <?php